GaboM26/MyProjects/Poker game project/ReadMe.txt

 POKER GAME in Java - Juego de Poker en Java
-Made by/ Hecho por: David Gabriel Millares Bellido
+Made by / Hecho por: David Gabriel Millares Bellido

 English:
 This poker game implements a simple game that a user can play against the computer by interacting with the PokerTest File.